marioizquierdo/jquery.serializeJSON/README.md

 Someone else implemented a very similar function without using jQuery: https://github.com/maxatwork/form2js

-I find it less stable and less robust than `serializeJSON`, but if you really don't want to use jQuery form2js should worl for you.
+I find it less stable and less robust than `serializeJSON`, but if you really don't want to use jQuery, form2js is a good option.

 Contributions
 -------------